jessicascarborough/432-2021/classes/class11/README.md

 - Today's Slides will be [available in PDF](https://github.com/THOMASELOVE/432-2021/blob/master/classes/class11/432_2021_slides11.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/432-2021/blob/master/classes/class11/432_2021_slides11.Rmd).
 - All 432 classes are video-recorded, and the recordings will be archived in the Zoom section of [Canvas](https://canvas.case.edu).

+We'll continue talking about the `tidymodels` packages today.
+I'll remind you of some useful supplemental learning resources.

+1. Max Kuhn and Julie Silge's book [Tidy Modeling with R](https://www.tmwr.org/) which has been my main resource.
+2. For videos with great `tidymodels` examples, try [Julie Silge's YouTube page](https://www.youtube.com/c/JuliaSilge/videos).
+I highlighted a few specific videos in the [Class 10 README](https://github.com/THOMASELOVE/432-2021/tree/master/classes/class10).
+3. The [tidymodels website](https://www.tidymodels.org/), in particular the [Get Started](https://www.tidymodels.org/start/) tutorials, and the [Learn section](https://www.tidymodels.org/learn/).

 ## Announcements

 1. Dr. Love's Feedback on the Minute Paper will be posted by class time.